Platform

 Callback routes are public (no JWT) because Google can't carry one.
 State HMAC binds agent_id against CSRF.

-POST /api/companies/create ← future paid genesis lane
+POST /api/companies/create ← on-chain Company genesis (live route)

-GET/POST /v1/* ← future pay-per-call inference lane
+GET/POST /v1/* ← OpenAI-compatible inference lane

 Indexer

-- TRUST account created → set
+- Company account created → set

 runtime_placements.trust_address. - Role assigned → mirror Director-tier role assignments.